Diary of Robert Russell Walker, 1941-1945 - Part 6

 Bacon and eggs for breakfast 17 Aug 42

-Started to learn Nipporgo 15 Aug 42.
+Started to learn Nippongo 15 Aug 42.

-22/8/42 " for pineapples to Pont Kechil.
+22/8/42 " for pineapples to Pont.
+Kechil.
 Day in village cigs, fruit, eggs, etc. Arrived home 10pm

 " " First news of Camps 6 & 7 going back to Changi we stay move to No 7 area